NYULibraries/salon/README.md

 $ docker run -p 6379:6379 my_redis
 ```

-### Docker
+### Docker Compose

-You can also run the application within docker:
+You can also run the stack within Docker Compose:

 ```
 # Start the dev services up